arsalan06106/GeniePlex-AI-Side-Panel/README.md

    - Open Chrome and navigate to `chrome://extensions/`.
    - Enable "Developer mode" using the toggle in the top-right corner.
-   - Click on "Load unpacked" and select the directory where you have cloned/downloaded the extension.
+   - Click on "Load unpacked" & select the directory where you have cloned/downloaded the extension.

 ## Usage